Get theAvaTradeGo App Now

 Stock prices are only calculated when a company decided to go public and makes its initial public offering.
 The company will primarily pay an investment bank that makes use of complex valuation techniques that determine the results of how many shares will be offered and at what exact price.

-As a company’s total value is its Market Capitalization that is represented by its Stock Price once the company goes public this is published on the stock markets.
+As a company’s total value is its Market Capitalisation that is represented by its Stock Price once the company goes public, this is published on the stock markets.
 Market capital is equal to the stock price, but multiplied by the actual number of shares.
-E.g.: If a company’s value is estimated at $100 million it may issue 10 million shares at $10 per share.
+E.g.: If a company’s value is estimated at $100 million, it may issue 10 million shares at $10 per share.

 How to Get into the Stock Market

 The simplest way to get into the stock market is to create a trading account with an online brokerage, such as AvaTrade.
 To create an account, simply fill in the short registration form on the website and create a password.
 Once your account is set up, you will be required to deposit a minimum amount of trading capital.
 Minimum deposit amounts can vary significantly from broker to broker and can range from $100 to $1,000.
 At AvaTrade, the minimum deposit amount is only $100 on a credit card.

 After you have deposited the minimum amount and once your account is approved, you will be able to start buying and selling stocks or other assets that AvaTrade offers, such as forex trading, indices and commodities.